tsanghan/sctp-ce6-capstone-group4/README.md

 Both query looks similar, both utilizing `CloudWatch regex` language syntax (`/Amount: (?<currency>[A-Z]{3}?)/`) where `(?...?)` is a `named capture group` with the name being specified within `<...>` and `[A-Z]{3}` is the `regex` syntax for matching `currency code` while `(?<amount>[0-9.]{10,13}?)` capture the `currency amount`.
 The statistics calculation also differ by one using `count(*)` and another using `sum(*)`, thus yielding 2 different bar charts.

+### Improvement

+1) Till today I am not able to find an `AWS API` that will migrate `CloudWatch automatic dashboards` that reside in the `AWS CloudWatch Console` to be included in my `custom dashboard`.
+Hence, the utilization of the method of extracting `json` representation of `CloudWatch automatic dashboards` and recreation into my `custom dashboard` via `OpenTofu` `resource "aws_cloudwatch_dashboard"`.
+2) Creation/Re-creation of `EKS FluentBit Log Groups` with a finite retention period, not the default of `Never expires` log retention configuration.
+3) More abstraction of data and values from OpenTofu configuration files into GitHub repo level or environment level `Variable` or `Secrets`, i.e. `EKS Cluster Name`

 ## Part 2

 Extra!
 Extra!